fss-hacks/NewQinF21Pro/README.md

--super_new.img (Rebuilt super containing DumberOS) -boot_a.bin (Stock TWRP-less boot image) -boot_a_twrp.bin (TWRP, for backup access)
--super.bin (Stock super - you create this yourself!)
+-super_new.img (Rebuilt super containing DumberOS) -boot_a.bin (Stock TWRP-less boot image) -boot_a_twrp.bin (TWRP, for backup access) -super.bin/my_super.bin (Stock super - you create this yourself!)

 Notes on these images:
 boot_a_twrp.bin is a Russian-language TWRP build.
 Change it under Settings → the globe icon after first boot.